tixset/m5stack-MonospaceFonts/README.md

 # Monospace fonts for m5stack (RUS/ENG)
 In the program "GFX Font Creator", designed to generate fonts for m5stack, unfortunately there is no way to generate a monospaced font.

-Even if you downloaded a monospaced font on the Internet, not all characters will turn out to be monospaced at the exit of this program.<br>*For example, dot, colon, space, etc.*
+Even if you downloaded a monospaced font on the Internet, as a result of this program, not all characters will turn out to be monospaced.<br>*For example, dot, colon, space, etc.*

 Link to the program: https://github.com/m5stack/FontCreator